rszab003/hardware-monitor-linux/README.md

-Hardware monitor by Robert Laszlo Szabo
+Hardware monitor by Robert Laszlo Szabo | WIP
 ---
 lets you view things like temperature and clock speeds as they change on your linux machine